atalaydenknalbant/autosubscriber-youtube/README.md

 1. Open that youtube account incognito mode on chrome before you use.
 1. [Allow Less Secure Apps](https://myaccount.google.com/lesssecureapps) on that youtube account
 1. Edit config.ini file to match with your accounts.
+1. Whenever chrome updates, you need to change your user agent in your config file also download new driver for that new version of chrome.

 ## Included sub4sub Websites
 ### Type 1 Websites